manymoments/manymoments.github.io/_posts/2019-11-08-dce-the-three-scalability-bottlenecks-of-state-machine-replication.markdown

 If anyone asks you: *how can I scale this State Machine Replication (Blockchain) system?* you should answer back with a question: *what is the bottleneck?
 Is it Data, Consensus or Execution (DCE)?*

 1. **Data**: Shipping the commands to all the replicas.
-For example, if a command contains 1GB of data then the fundamental bottleneck is that you need all these bits to arrive to all the validating replicas.
+For example, if a command contains 1GB of data then the fundamental bottleneck is that you need all these bits to arrive to all the validating replicas.mmmmm

 2. **Consensus**: Once the data arrives, replicas engage in a consensus protocol (like the ones discussed [here](https://decentralizedthoughts.github.io/2019-06-23-what-is-the-difference-between/) and [here](https://decentralizedthoughts.github.io/2019-11-11-authenticated-synchronous-bft/)).
 For example, if the consensus protocol needs 2 round-trips and the validating replicas are spread across the globe then there is a fundamental latency bottleneck due to the speed of light and the size of Earth.